Katie Price Rocks Nike Crop Top & Joggers For Latest Outfit Post

 “I never comment on celebs posts but I personally think you look better than ever!
 Clearly the comeback is stronger than the set back is a true saying #slaying,” one user wrote.

-“Omg, you look beautiful,” another devotee shared.
+“Omg, you look beautiful,” another person shared.

 “Katie I think you are looking really fantastic these days and so happy again too,” remarked a third fan.